D-Luan/accessibility-hub/README.md

 ## Screenshots

-Current status of the project:
+**Current status of the project's MVP.
+As the focus is on backend functionality, the UI has been kept clean and functional.
+The frontend will be enhanced in a future phase.**

 ![Initial Page](docs/images/disabilities-index.png)
 ![Resource Create Page](docs/images/resource-create.png)